 Ledger Events

-The ledger is the append-only accounting record for the run.
-It is the most literal view: rows record what ledgr wrote when an execution changed cash, positions, or run state.
-The friendlier result tables below are derived from these events.
+A ledger event is the append-only accounting record written when execution changes cash, positions, or run state.
+Fills, trades, equity, and metrics are derived views over ledger-backed evidence.
+The ledger is the most literal view; the friendlier result tables below are derived from these events.

 ledger <- ledgr_results(bt, what = "ledger")